 P: Right!
 Thank you so much, Sandy, for taking the time to answer my questions, and for being so open, honest, and encouraging.
 I loved THIS IS NOT A WEREWOLF STORY and highly recommend it to anyone who likes animals, misfits, and magic (a fantastic combination).
 I wish you all the best with your current projects and eagerly await the release of your next novel.

 Sandra Evans is a writer and high school teacher from the Pacific Northwest.
 Her middle-grade novel, THIS IS NOT A WEREWOLF STORY (Simon & Schuster, 2016), was inspired by her favorite 12th century French tale, Bisclavret, by Marie de France.
 Sandra holds a Ph.D. in French Literature from the University of Washington.
 Over the years, she has taught courses on medieval literature as well as French language and culture at the University of Washington, the University of Puget Sound, and the Université de Paul Valéry in Montpellier, France.
 She shares her free time with her husband, son, and her dog Bingo—walking on the beach, playing tennis, going to the YMCA, hanging out in bookstores, playing cards in coffee shops, and wandering through museums.
-To learn more about Sandra, visit her site, follow her on Twitter and Facebook, and check out her marvelous book.
+To learn more about Sandra and her book, visit her site and follow her on Twitter and Facebook.